 Currently, several humanitarian groups are engaged in raising funds for the victims of Assam in India and elsewhere.
 No one would really know the real amount being raised as there are no consolidated efforts on the part of Muslims.

 Muslims in India can work to create a single entity to handle the relief and rehabilitation.
 It should rely on the resources of all parties and groups and it should recruit professionals who can draw the best plan to ensure that displaced people are provided adequate resources to stand on their own feet.

 International Muslim groups may contribute to this unified entity and work in close cooperation with them.
 This would save time, efforts and resources and produce the best possible results.

 How would it happen?
 Average people can make a difference.
-They need to put pressure on Muslim leadership to work for a unified approach.
+They need to put pressure on Muslim leaders to work for a unified approach.
 The Muslim community would appreciate it and support this initiative.
 The differences are sustained and nurtured by leadership and if they show boldness in eradicating them, people would follow them.

-The second initiative that the Muslim leadership can take is to initiate dialogue with those accused of initiating the violence.
+The second initiative that Muslim leadership can take is to initiate dialogue with those accused of initiating the violence.
 It is a difficult process to build the bridges between two fighting groups.
-But this is the only way to enable the opposite sides develop an agenda that serves their interests.
+But this is the only way to enable the opposite sides to develop an agenda that serves their interests.
 Initially, the dialogue has to be at a low level among those who are willing to dialogue.
 Later, the dialogue can be expanded to include people at different levels.
-Through dialogue, the wounds can be healed and through the process of reconciliation differences can be overcome.
-The Quran provides an effective advice in these situations.
+Through dialogue, the wounds can be healed and through the process of reconciliation, differences can be overcome.
+The Quran provides effective advice in these situations.

 “Nor can goodness and evil be equal.
 Repel (evil) with what is better: Then will he between whom and you were hatred become as it were your friend and intimate!
 (41:34)